 Psychologists and marketing researchers have explored household dependency relations.
-Recent work from consumer research theorizes that dependency relationships may in fact change individuals' preferences, a stark departure from the intrahousehold bargaining research which assumes family members with fixed, stable preferences.
-Simpson et al. (2012) develop an informal model of dyadic decision making in which each member of a household has preferences and attitudes that affect the attitudes and preferences of their partner (see also Bagozzi (2012) and Gorlin and Dhar (2012)).
-Research in regulatory focus theory (Higgins, 1998; Lee et al., 2000; Zhou and Pham, 2004) finds that an interdependent outlook shifts an individual's focus from promotion goals to prevention goals.
-Also in this field,

-Hamilton and Biehal (2005) find that making dependency salient leads to loss-minimizing decisions consistent with increased risk aversion.
-However, there is evidence that this increased loss sensitivity may be more nuanced: Mandel (2003) finds that someone with an interdependent focus may engage in more financially risk-seeking behavior if "social risk" - the risk of causing disappointment or disapproval - is salient.
+Recent work from consumer research theorizes that dependency relationships may in fact change individuals' preferences, a stark departure from the intrahousehold bargaining research, which assumes family members with fixed, stable preferences.
+Simpson, Griskevicius and Rothman (2012) develop an informal model of dyadic decisionmaking in which each member of a household has preferences and attitudes that affect the attitudes and preferences of their partner (see also Bagozzi 2012; Gorlin and Dhar 2012).
+Research in regulatory focus theory (Higgins 1998; Lee, Aaker and Gardner 2000; Zhou and Pham 2004) finds that an interdependent outlook shifts an individual's focus from promotion goals to prevention goals.
+Also in this field, Hamilton and Biehal (2005) find that making dependency salient leads to loss-minimizing decisions consistent with increased risk aversion.
+However, there is evidence that this increased loss sensitivity may be more nuanced: Mandel (2003) finds that someone with an interdependent focus may engage in more financially risk-seeking behavior if "social risk"-the risk of causing disappointment or disapproval-is salient.

-In a closely related area, scholars examine how risk preferences differ between individuals and households, finding that decisions made jointly are generally more risk averse than those made by individuals (Abdellaoui et al., 2013; Bateman and Munro, 2005; Bone et al., 1999; Braaten and Martinsson, 2015; Carlsson et al., 2013; de Palma et al., 2011; Munro et al., 2013).
+In a closely related area, scholars examine how risk preferences differ between individuals and households, finding that decisions made jointly are generally more risk averse than those made by individuals (Bone, Hey and Suckling 1999; Bateman and Munro 2005; de Palma, Picard and Ziegelmeyer 2011; Abdellaoui, I'Haridon and Paraschiv 2013; Carlsson et al. 2013; Munro, Bateman and McNally 2013; Braaten and Martinsson 2015).
 Several of these studies involve real-life couples engaged in abstract joint decisions over risky lotteries.
 Clarke and Kalani (2011) design a framed field experiment to study demographic effects on take-up of microinsurance (such as rainfall and other index insurance) among residents in rural Ethiopia.
 Though household structure is not focal in their analyses, they find a significant link between measured household risk aversion and enrollment in microinsurance.
 However, the voting decisions that interest us are not in fact joint decisions, even if they are correlated within households.
 Findings on risk tolerance within couples may translate to voting for social insurance programs, but the direct connection has not yet been made.

 For their part, marketers of private insurance and other financial products often emphasize dependency relationships in their advertisements, as depicted in Figure 1.6 Hopper (1995) points out that families, not individuals, are the predominant purchasers of financial services and investment products.
 Marketing messages should therefore target both members of a household as well as the connection between members.
-Further research into the determinants of life insurance purchases suggests family dynamics play a key role (Anderson and Nevin, 1975; Ferber and Lee, 1980; Goldsmith, 1983; Zietz, 2003).
+Further research into the determinants of life insurance purchases suggests family dynamics play a key role (Anderson and Nevin 1975; Ferber and Lee 1980; Goldsmith 1983; Zietz 2003).

-Clearly dependency relationships are important for joint decisions, especially insurance purchasing.
+Clearly, dependency relationships are important for joint decisions, especially insurance purchasing.
 There is some evidence that dependency status may, in fact, affect individual preferences.
 But all of this research emphasizes mutual or symmetric dependency, in contrast to the political economy of the household literature with its emphasis on differential outside options and asymmetric dependency.
-Much of the literature looks at joint economic decisions with very little discussion of political preferences.
-And voting decisions are, ultimately, individual-level choices, not joint ones.
-Existing bodies of theory provide minimal guidance on what to expect.
-We therefore view dependency effects on political preferences, especially for welfare state policies, as an overlooked area of research.
-The existence, directionality, and symmetry of such effects are empirical questions.
+Much of the literature looks at joint economic decisions

-6Hamilton and Biehal (2005) refer to a Scudders Investments advertisement that asks "What if your kid gets into Harvard?
+6 Hamilton and Biehal (2005) refer to a Scudders Investments advertisement that asks "What if your kid gets into Harvard?
 What if your mother needs long-term care?
 What if both happen at the same time?"
 This focus on responsibility to others, they argue, primes an interdependent outlook, increasing concern for minimizing losses.